51r/packer_ubuntu_aws/README.md

 * Now you have created ubuntu instance with running nginx on it.

-* You can ssh and check if the nginx is running by executing the following command:
+* You can ssh to the instance and check if the nginx is running by executing the following command:
 ```
 service nginx status
 ```